 Sampling for mold should be conducted by professionals who have specific experience in designing mold sampling protocols, sampling methods, and interpreting results.

 Sample analysis should follow analytical methods recommended by the American Industrial Hygiene Association (AIHA), the American Conference of Governmental Industrial Hygienists (ACGIH), or other professional organizations.3

 In all instances it is important to Act fast, as mold damages your home as it grows.
 Remember that unless the source of the moisture, or cause of water leak is rectified, the mold will regrow, and continue to cause damage and health concerns.

-For more information, or to request a professional indoor air quality consultation:
+For more information, or to request a professional mold IAQ consultation:

 - A Brief Guide to Mold, Moisture and Your Home, US Environmental Protection Agency Office of Air & Radiation, USA, viewed 15 August 2008, <https://www.epa.gov/mold/moldguide.html>

 - Got Mold?
 Frequently Asked Questions About Mold, Washington Department of Health, USA, viewed 20 August 2008, <https://www.doh.wa.gov/ehp/ts/IAQ/GOT_Mold.html>.

 - Guide to Mold, Moisture and Your Home, Testing or Sampling for Mold, US Environmental Protection Agency Office of Air & Radiation, USA, viewed 15 August 2008, <https://www.epa.gov/mold/preventionandcontrol.html